iakunin/codexia-bot/README.md

 * report when the size of the repo is smaller than the threshold
 * set meta marker once reported
 * don't report anymore, while the meta marker is present
-* remove the marker is the size of the repo is above the threshold
+* report and remove the marker if the size of the repo is above the threshold

 ### too-many-stars
 `The repo is already too popular (5K star)`